 Business Responsibility Report:

 In recognition and support to the green initiative taken by the Ministry of CorporateAffairs (MCA) Government of India your Company is sending AGM notices annual reportscorrespondence with the stakeholders etc. to the respective e-mail IDs of stakeholders.
-Asa step towards paperless banking initiatives taken by your Company include ECS facilityfor repayment of loans streamlining the systems and procedures for reporting by thebranches and at the Registered Office through Integrated Business Suite (IBS)networking of branches with the Registered Office harnessing solar energy for lightingand computer operations in its 16 branches and the like.
-The usage of the paper is minimised.
+Tofacilitate paperless banking initiatives taken by your Company include ECS / NACHfacility for repayment of loans streamlining the systems and procedures for reporting bythe branches and at the Registered Office through Integrated Business Suite (IBS)networking of branches with the Registered Office harnessing solar energy for lightingand computer operations in its 16 branches and the like.
+The usage of paper is minimised.

-As in the previous years we are publishing only the statutory disclosures in the printversion of the Annual Report.
+As in the previous years we continue to publish only the statutory disclosures in theprint version of the Annual Report.
 Electronic copies of the Annual Report Annual GeneralMeeting Notices and such other notices are being sent to all members whose e-mail addressare registered with the Company/ Depository participants.
 For members who have notregistered their e-mail address and to those who specifically request for physical copiesthe same is sent in the permitted mode.

 Your Directors would like to thank Canara Bank the promoter for their continuoussupport.

-Your Directors would like to acknowledge the role of all its stakeholders viz.shareholders debenture holders CP holders depositors bankers lenders borrowersmerchant bankers Debenture Trustees and all others for their continued support to yourCompany and the confidence and faith that they have always reposed in your Company.
+Your Directors would like to acknowledge the role of all its stakeholders viz.shareholders debenture holders CP holders depositors bankers lenders borrowersmerchant bankers debenture trustees and all others for their continuous support to yourCompany and the confidence and faith that they have always reposed in your Company.

 Your Directors value the professionalism of all the employees who have provedthemselves in a challenging environment and whose efforts have stood the Company in goodstead and taken it to present level.

 |For and on behalf of the Board of Directors || |